The Citizens Standard · The methodology

 macro_replicationPapers 5, 9

-Propositions 4-9: price determinacy without a Taylor principle, two-circuit separation, stability
+Propositions 4-9: price determinacy without a Taylor principle, dual-circuit separation, stability

 code/verify_proposition_4.py9.py